whatbirdisthat/coffeething/README.md

 is grey - **but** when I debug the project little js files are booted up for me.

-What Webstorm will do now:
+What WebStorm will do now:
 --------------------------
 So now all the `literate` bits look good, but the actual coffeescript is grey - **but** when I debug the project little js files are booted